dkoes/docs/README.md

 # Koes Research Group
+#### Removing barriers to computational drug discovery one bit at a time
 This repository contains the collected wisdom of the research group.
 Hopefully the total amount of wisdom (including uncollected) is much larger.